pocketzworld/url-shortener-tech-test/README.md

 Feel free to be creative in how you approach this project.
 Your solution will be evaluated based on code quality, efficiency, and how well it meets the specified requirements.
 Be prepared to discuss the reasoning behind your implementation decisions and their trade-offs.

+Remember that this project is the basis for the technical interviews, which do include live coding.
+We will not ask you to solve an algorithm, but you will be expected to demo your solution and explain your thought process.

 Good luck, and we look forward to seeing your URL Shortener project!
 If you have any questions or need clarifications, please reach out to us.